Some ways I can help

 I can take you through some simple and proven steps to restoring metabolic health and reducing your risk of future chronic disease.

-GLP-1 medications are commonly used to achieve rapid weight loss, however influencing natural digestive processes with a medication may result in changes to gastrointestinal function that can lead to nutrient deficiency, constipation, kidney and pancreatic dysfunction and muscle loss.
-Studies have shown that the weight that is lost using GLP-1 medication is rapidly regained and some people are left with long-standing complications associated with their change in digestive function.
+Weight-loss medications are successfully used to achieve rapid weight loss, however influencing natural digestive processes with a medication may result in changes to gastrointestinal function that can lead to nutrient deficiency, constipation, kidney and pancreatic dysfunction and muscle loss, among other symptoms.
+Studies have shown that the weight that is lost using GLP-1 medication is rapidly regained and some people are left with long-standing complications associated with unfavourable fat distribution and a change in digestive function.

 If you are taking GLP-1 medication I can help you to maintain your health while you lose weight and guide you through the steps you can take to sustain your weight loss after you stop taking the medication.